 These are not policy differences.
 They are architectural contradictions.

-A single global identity database cannot satisfy both.
+A single Global Identity PaaS: Scaling Governance for 3.5M+ Professionals database cannot satisfy both.
 The credential store must be separated by jurisdiction.

 The routing decision must happen at authentication time.
 Not at provisioning time.

-I built this separation into the identity platform as a design constraint from the start.
-Not after a compliance incident.
+This separation was built into the identity platform as a design constraint from the start.
+We did not add it as a reaction to a compliance incident.

 That separation cannot be retrofitted.
 If the identity layer was not built for jurisdictional routing, the gap is not a policy problem.